Precipitator80/MonstrumExtendedSettingsMod/Monstrum/MESM Readme.txt

 - Use Wander Theme From Start
 -----
 Changes:
-- Added 48 new challenges by Ink.
+- Added over 50 new challenges by Ink.
 - Added 15 challenges adapted from the 4.1 MES challenge library by Mike Bone.
-- Improved 25 existing challenges.
+- Improved over 20 existing challenges.
 - Added full directional movement for monster players in Crew VS Monster mode (PvP).
 - Added the ability to scroll between loading screens and their text.
 Screens are switched automatically every 10 seconds.
 - Polished existing loading screens and added several more.
 Also improved loading error guidance.